VityaSchel/hloth-telegram-status/README.md

 1. Clone this repository
 2. Install all dependencies (first install Node.js and npm if you don't have it)
 3. Build with SWC using `npm run build`
+4. Fill .env file using example below
-4. Setup with `npm run start -- --interactive` (note both `--`), follow instructions in interactive prompt
+5. Setup with `npm run start -- --interactive` (note both `--`), follow instructions in interactive prompt
-5. Add cronjob to execute this script every few hours, see examples below
+6. Add cronjob to execute this script every few hours, see examples below

 > **Warning**
 > Make sure to replace path to Node.js with yours.
 Use this command to get Node.js executable path: `which node`.